Is the Cabin Zero Military 28L the Best Personal Item Backpack for European Budget Airlines?

 Dark Interior on some colourways

 Ideally, I like lighter lining colours for visibility, although with light-coloured packing cubes and pouches, it matters less.
-It’s worth knowing if you like to rummage, so you can pick your bag colour if it’s important to you.
+Some colourways have light interiors, so if it’s important to you, check first.
 The purple military has a light cream lining, and some of the other colours have a lighter lining than my navy one.

 No luggage pass-through